alertbox/try-docsify/README.md

 ## Requirements

-The GitHub Quick Start works with:
+The GitHub Quickstart works with:

 - [Docsify latest](https://docsify.js.org/#/cdn?id=latest-version), the magical documentation site generator
 - [Markdown](https://guides.github.com/features/mastering-markdown/), the lightweight and easy-to-use syntax for all forms of writing on GitHub platform